enthought/apptools/docs/source/traits-cereal/traits-cereal.rst

         attrs : dict
             The attribute dictionary of the object that this Blob represents.
-            All serializable objects in this dictionary are replaced with the UUID of that object.
+            All serializable objects in this dictionary are replaced with the key of that object.

         children : set
-            During saving, this is the set of child objects that were removed from attrs and replaced by their UUIDs.
+            During saving, this is the set of child objects that were removed from attrs and replaced by their keys.
 These objects must all be persisted for this Blob to be considered correctly persisted.

-            During loading, this is the set of UUIDs found in attrs.
-These UUIDs must all be loaded before we try to load this Blob.
+            During loading, this is the set of keys found in attrs.
+These keys must all be loaded before we try to load this Blob.
         """

-        obj_uuid = Instance(UUID)
+        obj_key = Either(Str, Instance(UUID))
         class_name = Str
         version = Int

-        # Attributes with serializable objects replaced by uuid.UUIDs
+        # Attributes with serializable objects replaced by keys
         attrs = Dict

         # A set of serializable objects that must also be handled for this blob